-This is the best homemade taco seasoning mix recipe you can make at home with your own herbs, spices and blends.
-You'll never want to use store bought packets again.
+This is the best homemade taco seasoning mix you can make in 2 minutes with your own herbs, spices and blends.
 It's loaded with chili powder, paprika, cumin, garlic, onion and more.
-Perfect for tacos, but also for burritos, chicken, burgers, nachos and so much more!
+Perfect for tacos, burritos, chicken, burgers, nachos and so much more!
+Use 2 Tbsp = 1 packet or 2 Tbsp per 1 lb ground meat (simmer 3-5 min with ½ cup water).
+Yields 6 Tbsp - store airtight for up to 6 months.

 Key Ingredients